Volodymyr-Storozhuk/django-mssql-docker/README.md

 # django-mssql-docker
-django + mssql in docker
+From django access to Microsoft SQL server in docker